brujoand/blog.brujordet.no/content/post/homelab/replacing_my_doorbell.md

 guy.
 Both are great, but one has pizza!

 Unfortunately that is a risky landscape with regards to privacy so it might be hard to get right.

-If you have a camera lying around I really recommend you give this a try, as you can even get the object detection without the Coral, at the cost of higher CPU usage.
+If you have a camera lying around I really recommend you give Frigate a try, as you can even get the object detection without the Coral, at the cost of higher CPU usage.